callmepartario/f-100d-manual/src/Weapon System/a-4-gunsight.md

 A line depressed by 1.1 mils from the [0 Predication Sight Line](#0-prediction-sight-line-0psl) to account for bullet drop at approximately 850 feet.

+This sight line is what is used when the sight is electrically or mechanically caged.

 ## Controls

 ### Mechanical Cage Lever